ffavela/esets/FLOAT64S.md

 ```

 Note that we are using the `==` which is normally a big no NO when
 dealing with floats.
-But is is ok, we know what we are doing (I
+But it is ok, we know what we are doing (I
 think...).

 We could look into more weirdness in how floats behave, but let's move